Destructive Emotions: How to Manage Them Effectively

 Mindfulness teachings provide clues to begin the learning process.
 First, we must acknowledge our initial feeling (it belongs to us, we felt it).
 For many, the trigger, arousal, and reactive behavior occur in a single blur.
 We must separate, explore, and mediate these individual events.

+Remember, mindfulness is not about eliminating emotions but about changing your relationship with them.
+It’s a practice that requires patience and consistency.
 With mindfulness, we acknowledge the role of spoiled expectations, accepting normal discomforts of living in an unpredictable world.
 Mindfulness examines the flowing emotions without wishful escape or destructive reaction.
 These close up, non-judgmental check-ins allow for objective discoveries.
 We may see our magnificent life in a new light.
 In awe, we see our defensiveness, fears, and protective angers.
 In spacious reflection, we discover how our reactions destroy the very desires we are protecting.

 When we skeptically examine the individual components, the compulsion to act weakens.
 These patterns of destructive emotion and reactionary behavior run deep; we have run this course a thousand times, carving ruts that are difficult to escape.
 But change is still possible.
 The magical neuroplasticity of the brain allows for change.